websiteinspiration/bugsplat.rb/entries/2014-11-20-stripe-ruby-sslv3-deprecated.md

 This is basically the solution that was [proposed to Stripe](https://github.com/stripe/stripe-ruby/pull/107) but they rejected it because when new versions of TLS come out it'll break.
 So, don't be surprised when it breaks two years down the line, but for now it works.

 Of these three options, if you can go with the first one please do.
 It's the cleanest and least brittle solution.

+**P.S.** Want me to solve these kinds of problems for your business, before they become problems?
+Contact me about [Payola Pro](https://www.payola.io/pro).
+You'll be glad you did.